Skip to main content

 Key Facts

-3. Mandarin is mandated as the primary medium of instruction and official business; minority languages must be given only ‘prominence’ when used alongside Mandarin.
+3. Mandarin is mandated as the primary medium of instruction and official business, with a requirement for its "prominence" alongside minority languages.

 Background & Context